skyfielders/python-skyfield/skyfield/documentation/time.rst

     # Several ways to print a time as UTC.

     print(tuple(t1.utc))
-    print(t1.utc_iso(' '))
+    print(t1.utc_strftime())
+    print(t1.utc_strftime('On %Y %a %d at %H:%M:%S'))
+    print(t1.utc_iso())
     print(t1.utc_jpl())
-    print(t1.utc_strftime('Date %Y-%m-%d and time %H:%M:%S'))

 .. testoutput::

     (2014, 1, 18, 1, 35, 37.5)
-    2014-01-18 01:35:38Z
+    2014-01-18 01:35:38
+    2014-01-18T01:35:38Z
     A.D.
 2014-Jan-18 01:35:37.5000 UT
     Date 2014-01-18 and time 01:35:38

-The 6 values returned by ``utc()`` can also be accessed as the attributes
+The 6 values returned by ``utc()`` can be accessed as the attributes
 ``year``, ``month``, ``day``, ``hour``, ``minute``,  and ``second``.

 .. testcode::

-    print(t1.utc.year, '/', t2.utc.month, '/', t2.utc.day)
+    print(t1.utc.year, '/', t1.utc.month, '/', t1.utc.day)
-    print(t2.utc.hour, ':', t2.utc.minute, ':', t2.utc.second)
+    print(t1.utc.hour, ':', t1.utc.minute, ':', t1.utc.second)

 .. testoutput::

     2014 / 1 / 18
     1 : 35 : 37.5

+If you want to use the current time,
-And by scraping together the minimal support for UTC that exists in the Python Standard Library,
-Skyfield is able to offer a :func:`~skyfield.timelib.Timescale.now()` function that reads your system clock and returns the current time as a Julian date object (assuming that your operating system clock is correct and configured with the correct time zone):
+Skyfield leverages the minimal support for UTC in the Python Standard Library to offer a :func:`~skyfield.timelib.Timescale.now()` function that reads your system clock and returns the current time as a `Time` object (assuming that your operating system clock is correct and configured with the correct time zone):